RakhithJK/wazuh-wazuh-qa-wiki/Installing-ElasticSearch.md

 -Xmx1g
 ```

-`-XmsAm` defines the max allocation of RAM to ES JVM Heap, where A is the amount of MBs it uses.
+`-XmsAm` defines the max allocation of RAM to ES JVM Heap, where A is the amount of MBs that it uses.
 It is possible to use `-XmsAg` to specify GBs.
 It is recommended to use 1GB as the limit.
 In some cases, it can raise a time out if 256MB/512MB is used.

 When the size is set, start the ES service by `systemctl start elasticsearch.service` or `bin/elasticsearch.bat` within the ES installation in windows.